nriddiford/Investigating-structural-variation-in-cancer-genomes/Varscan.md

-# Protocol to detect single nucleotide variation using Varscan2
+# Tutorial to detect single nucleotide variation using Varscan2

 # Table of Contents
 * [About the tool](#about-the-tool)